moaazsidat/clearskies/README.md

 # ClearSkies

 ClearSkies is an Android app that provides drone operators with an overview of the most important flying conditions that affect safety.
-This is achieved by aggregating data for weather conditions, no-fly zones, and other drones in the same vicinity.
-It also incorporates the data for the flight paths and uses that to better inform the drone operator.
+This is achieved by aggregating data for weather conditions, no-fly zones, flight paths, and other drones in the same vicinity.
 These conditions are used to notify the drone operator whether their drone is still in a safe zone.
 As soon as they enter an unsafe zone, so for example, in a 5 mile radius of an airport, which is a no-fly/restricted access zone, the app changes its status from GREEN to RED.

 This API allows the Android app to get data about airports, drones and flights in a certain region.
 The app visualizes and presents this information to the drone operator.